urbanjost/M_framework/README.md

 I still find it useful to break this down into small modules so the general ones can easily be used from other repositories as well.

+For an fpm(1) user the process should be that from the top of your directory, enter the test directory and enter the included "maketest" program.
+Either run it once for each procedure and make a file for each procedure, or make a single executable.
+For example, if I have routines "a","b", and "c" that I want to test run

+    maketest a b c >test_suite_mymodule.f90

+If you then run "fpm test" the skeleton should run indicating the procedures are not tested.
+Change the routines to actually call the "unit_check" procedures and you have the beginnings of a unit test for your procedures.

 # Name
 M_framework